-Having a bathroom that is accessible, safe, functional and still beautiful is easy to achieve with one Countertops and Cabinetry by Designs knowledgeable designers.
-Our daily living aids include grab rails, shower seats, chairs, stools, fold down rails, toilet plinths, bath boards and bath seats.
+Having a bathroom that is accessible, safe, functional and still beautiful is easy to achieve with one of Countertops and Cabinetry by Designs knowledgeable designers.
+Our daily living aids include grab rails, shower seats, chairs, stools, fold down rails, toilet plinths, bath boards, and bath seats.
 We can provide an extensive range of high-quality independent living products which are designed and developed to provide extra confidence and accessibility for those with some degree of difficulty performing day to day tasks in the bathroom.

 One of the things many people can forget about when remodeling a bathroom is planning for future accessibility.
 You may notice that more and more people are accommodating their home for wheelchair access, whether due to a disability, or advancing age.
 There are now at least 30 million Americans who use wheelchairs—a number that is only expected to increase as the baby boomer generation continues to age.
 The bottom line is that more and more people face challenges when looking for ways to continue to live independently in their home.